-Derby Borough Council Homes
+Derby Council Homes

-Children's establishments run by Derby Borough Council.
+Children's establishments run (at some time in their history) by Derby Council.

 - Eastmead, 107 Duffield Road, Derby